-Peace and reconciliation (PAR) is based on regenerative-inclusive development.
+Genuine peace and reconciliation (PAR) usually lead towards regenerative-inclusive development.

 We understand peace as enjoying harmony in our basic human relationships through the transforming power of God: